Skip to content

 Fig Tree Drive

 Along Antigua’s southern coast, Fig Tree Drive winds through rainforest, farmland, and fishing villages.
 This charming and scenic drive offers a glimpse of the local life on the island.
-Banana trees are called “figs” by the locals, and is where the route gets its name.
+Banana trees are called “figs” by the locals, and this is where the route gets its name.

 The Best Coffee

-Artista de Cafe is another great cafe to visit.
+Artista de Café is another great cafe to visit.
 Its calming atmosphere makes it the perfect place to get some work done.
 This cafe serves light bites alongside delicious coffee – it is a coffee lover’s dream!

 Top Restaurants